bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 totalOf(keepOnly(spent, madeToday));
 ```

-Generalization is useful when we're completely sure of the “work scheme”.
-If several pieces of code are the same, or only slightly different, generalization can help reduce duplication.
+Generalization is useful when we're entirely sure of the “work scheme.”
+If several pieces of code are the same or only slightly different, generalization can help reduce duplication.

 But generalization can also make the code more complicated.
 If we suspect that the “scheme” may change in the future, it's probably too early to generalize.
 The heuristics here are the same as when dealing with code duplication.
-Until we're sure of our knowledge of the code, it's better to hold off on generalizing.
+Until we're sure of our code knowledge, it's better to hold off on generalizing.

 | By the way 💡                                                                                                                                                     |
 | :---------------------------------------------------------------------------------------------------------------------------------------------------------------- |